jiarandiana0307/patch-edge-copilot/README.md

 ---

-This script patches the configuration file to solve the problem of disappearance of the Copilot icon in the upper right cornor of Edge Browser, due to its use in regions of which relevant services are unsupported (e.g. China Mainland and Russia).
+This script patches the configuration file to solve the problem of disappearance of the Copilot icon in the upper right cornor of Edge Browser due to its use in regions of which relevant services are unsupported (e.g. China Mainland and Russia).

 ## Environment